QubesOS/qubes-doc/common-tasks/software-update-vm.md

 Standalone VMs
 --------------

-Standalone VMs have their own copy of the whole filesystem, and thus can be updated and managed on its own.
+Standalone VMs have their own copy of the whole filesystem, and thus can be updated and managed on their own.
 But this means that they take a few GBs on disk, and also that centralized updates do not apply to them.

 Sometimes it might be convenient to have a VM that has its own filesystem, where you can directly introduce changes, without the need to start/stop the template VM.
 Such situations include e.g.: